einatomter/orb_u/README.md

 - Add underwater ORB vocabulary
 - Add prerequisites used in installing ROS + standard packages

-Uses the ROS implementation written by tien94 [link to ROS implementation](https://github.com/thien94/orb_slam3_ros).
+Uses the ROS implementation written by tien94.
+[The implementation can be found here.](https://github.com/thien94/orb_slam3_ros)

-The installation instructions are copied over from thien94's ROS implementation.
+The instructions are copied from the same repo.

 This package uses ```catkin build```.
 Tested on Ubuntu 20.04.
 ## 1. Prerequisites